Pay for ads. Write more articles. Create more stories. Facebook reach is dismal. Wait, isn’t email dead? Should I be on Tik Tok?

 Email marketing has a bit of a bad name due to companies doing it wrong and simply resorting to spamming and buying email lists.
 However, it can definitely be a part of an effective strategy if you go about it the right way.
 Email enables you to reach a broad audience but keeps your costs down.
 Use an email tool and experiment with things like different subject lines, times of day and days of the week to work out which get the highest responses and click rates.

 Email marketing is something that many businesses take for granted, and it shows in their low open rates and click through rates.
-If you’re lower than average results, consider performing an audit of your email efforts from this past year.
+If you’re experiencing lower-than-average results, consider performing an audit of your email efforts from this past year.

 - How any emails did you send this year